Beavis and Butt-Head Do America: Plot

 Muddy drives the boys to the airport.
 In Las Vegas, Beavis and Butt-Head arrive at their hotel room, but Dallas catches them eavesdropping and holds them at gunpoint.
-The boys refuse Dallas' offer of $20,000 to "do" Muddy and argue over who will "do" Dallas first.
-Realizing that Beavis and Butt-Head have misunderstood their instructions, she plants the X-5 unit, a stolen biological weapon, in Beavis' shorts.
-She tells them to meet her for sex at the U.S. Capitol, but actually plans to kill them and recover the unit.
+The boys refuse Dallas's offer of $20,000 to "do" Muddy and argue over who will "do" Dallas first.
+Realizing that Beavis and Butt-Head have misunderstood their instructions, she plants the X-5 unit, a stolen biological weapon, in Beavis's shorts.
+She tells them to meet her at the U.S. Capitol.

 Beavis and Butt-Head board a tour bus.
-After they accidentally sabotage Hoover Dam, Agent Flemming of the Bureau of Alcohol, Tobacco and Firearms (ATF) becomes convinced that the duo are criminal masterminds and places them on the FBI's most-wanted list.
-At Yellowstone National Park, Beavis and Butt-Head accidentally board the wrong bus, joining a busload of nuns who are repulsed by the boys and abandon them in Petrified Forest National Park.
+After they accidentally sabotage Hoover Dam, Agent Flemming of the ATF becomes convinced that the duo are criminal masterminds and places them on the FBI's most-wanted list.
+At Yellowstone National Park, Beavis and Butt-Head accidentally board a bus full of nuns who are repulsed by the boys and abandon them in Petrified Forest National Park.
 After walking through the desert, the boys meet two former Mötley Crüe roadies, oblivious that they are their biological fathers.

-Muddy returns to the motel and meets the real hitmen.
-He angrily swears to track down and kill Beavis and Butt-Head.
-The hitmen, who stole Beavis and Butt-Head's television, abandon it in front of the motel.
-Beavis and Butt-Head awaken to find the drifters gone and continue walking until they become dehydrated and weak.
-Beavis, suffering dehydration, takes a bite out of a peyote cactus, causing him to hallucinate.
+Muddy returns to the motel, meets the real hitmen, and angrily swears to track down and kill Beavis, Butt-Head, and Dallas.
+The hitmen, who stole Beavis and Butt-Head's TV, abandon it in front of the motel.
+Beavis and Butt-Head awaken to find the drifters gone and continue walking until they become dehydrated and weak, they start to see their lives flash before their eyes, with Butthead reminiscing on him and Beavis growing up together while Beavis sees himself as a sperm cell going inside an ovum.
+While suffering dehydration, Beavis takes a bite out of a peyote cactus, causing him to have hallucinations of himself and Butt-Head being in a Rob Zombie heavy-metal type music video.